 (Did Joseph and Mary think; “Lord, why do we have to run?
 Can’t you just kill the king who is trying to kill Your Son?”)

 The 12th Difficulty of Christmas – God comes to earth to become one of Us!

-(God comes to earth in the flesh, to bring a holy blood transfusion for the disease of sin in each of us.
-When we accept this Good News about Jesus by faith, God can save us.
+God comes to earth in the flesh.
+He condescends to become a vulnerable human being to bring a holy blood transfusion for the disease of sin in each of us.
+When we accept this Good News about Jesus by faith, God saves us by imputing Jesus’ righteousness to us.

 Perhaps the most difficult and delicate part in the Christmas story was God’s part.
-The Creator who spoke galaxies into existence used His best thinking to bring about the perfect way to save sinful humans, without making us robots.
+The Creator who spoke galaxies into existence used His best thinking to bring about the perfect way to save freewill, sinful humans, without making them robots.

-For Mary, it was difficult physically, it strained her relationship with her parents, her fiancé, her peers and the authorities…every area of her life was touched by God’s work in her life.
+For Mary, it was difficult physically and emotionally, it strained her relationship with her parents, her fiancé, her peers and the authorities…every area of her life was touched by God’s work in her life.
 I am so inspired by Mary’s silent obedience.
-May we all say as Mary said, “Let be to me according to Your word Lord”.
+May we all say as Mary said, “Let it be to me according to Your word Lord”.